filecoin-project/lotus/documentation/en/storing-data.md

 bafkreieuk7h4zs5alzpdyhlph4lxkefowvwdho3a3pml6j7dam5mipzaii Development/sample-2.txt 30618 ok
 ```

-## Make a Miner Deal on Lotus TestNet
+## Make a Miner Deal on Lotus Testnet

 Get a list of all miners that can store data: